PagerTree/pager_tree-integrations/README.md

 # PagerTree::Integrations
 PagerTree Open Source Integration Adapters.
 Contribute to a growing library of PagerTree integrations!

+## Add An Integration
+1. Fork the project
+1. Create a new branch (ex: "integration-pingdom")
+1. Add your changes
+1. Test your changes
+1. Run standardrb
+1. If all tests are passing, create a pull request

+Please see [CREATING_AN_INTEGRATION](CREATING_AN_INTEGRATION.md) for details instructions on how to create a new integration.

 ## Usage
 How to use my plugin.